MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-aks.md

 ---
-title: Deploy a Docker container app to an Azure Kubernetes Service cluster
+title: (Classic) Deploy a Docker container app to an Azure Kubernetes Service cluster
 description: Set up continuous deployment (CD) of a Docker-enabled app to an Azure Kubernetes Service (AKS) from Azure Pipelines ms.assetid: ms.topic: quickstart ms.custom: seodec18 ms.author: atulmal
 author: azooinmyluggage
-ms.date: 09/07/2021
+ms.date: 03/09/2022
 monikerRange: '> tfs-2018'
 ---

-# Deploy a Docker container app to Azure Kubernetes Service
+# (Classic) Deploy a Docker container app to Azure Kubernetes Service

 [!INCLUDE [version-gt-eq-2019](../../../includes/version-gt-eq-2019.md)]

-We'll show you how to set up continuous deployment of your containerized application to an Azure Kubernetes Service (AKS) using
+Learn how to create a pipeline that continuously deploys a containerized application to [Azure Kubernetes Service (AKS)](/azure/aks/) with Azure Pipelines.
-Azure Pipelines.

-After you commit and push a code change, it will be automatically built and deployed to the target Kubernetes cluster.
+After you commit and push a code change, your application will be automatically built and deployed to the target Kubernetes cluster.

+## Prerequisites

+* An Azure account with an active subscription.
+[Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+* An existing CI pipeline for for [building an image](../../ecosystems/containers/build-image.md) and [pushing it to a container registry](../../ecosystems/containers/push-image.md).
+* A GitHub account.
+Create a free [GitHub account](https://github.com/join) if you don't have one already.
+* An [Azure Container Registry](/azure/container-registry/container-registry-intro).
+[Create an Azure container registry](/azure/container-registry/container-registry-get-started-portal#create-a-container-registry) if you don't have one already.

 ## Get the code

-If you want some sample code that works with this guidance, [import](../../../repos/git/import-git-repository.md) (into Azure DevOps), or fork (into GitHub), the following repository, based on the desired runtime.
+Fork the following repository containing a sample application, based on the desired runtime:

 #### [Java](#tab/java)